Back to all posts

 • Does your video-call platform behave on mobile data?

-• Is upload speed good enough for screen share?
+• Is upload speed good enough for screen sharing?

-• Does the carrier throttle or restrict hotspot use after a threshold?
+• Does the carrier throttle or restrict hotspot after a threshold?

 • Can you top up from the carrier app with your card?

-If you work US hours, test mobile data during your real call window, not at midnight when the network feels perfect.
-A SIM that performs well at 11 PM may feel different at 10 AM on a busy weekday.
+If you work US hours, test mobile data during your real call window.
+Not at midnight.
+Not from a quiet cafe.
+From the desk where you will actually sit at 10 AM on a Tuesday.

 What to ask before buying any Mexico SIM card